nick-schwarzenberg/network-emulator/README.md

 +-----+                +----------------+                +-----+
 ```

-The script will create a TUN device `emueth0eth1` and route any packets received from `eth0` or `eth1` through that device, where the packets are wrapped in another UDP/IP packet and sent to a local port.
-Routing is set up conditionally to prevent a loop, i.e., packets traveling the opposite way from the TUN device to `eth0` or `eth1` do not get redirected again but can leave the system and reach the intended target.
+On the router, the script will create a TUN device `emueth0eth1` and route any packets received from `eth0` and `eth1` through that device, where the packets are wrapped in another UDP/IP packet and sent to a local port.
+Routing is set up conditionally to prevent an infinite loop, i.e., packets traveling the opposite way from the TUN device to `eth0` or `eth1` will not get redirected again and can leave the router.

 ### Usage

 Running the script without arguments yields the following usage info:

 ```
-Usage:   ./routing.sh INTERFACE IN_PORT OUT_PORT
+Usage:   ./routing.sh INTERFACE IN_PORT OUT_PORT [TUN_DEVICE]
          INTERFACES  Redirect packets coming in from these comma-separated network interfaces.
          IN_PORT     Local UDP port where incoming IP packets are sent to.
          OUT_PORT    Local UDP port where outgoing IP packets must be sent to.
+         TUN_DEVICE  Name of TUN device to create, up to 15 characters. (optional)
 Example: ./routing.sh eth0,eth1 1111 2222
 ```